Isang Dugo: The Lenten Emergency Medical Volunteers Team of Malibay, Pasay

 Native Medical workers of Malibay, Pasay in the heat of the Good Friday sun, performs their lenten vow or solemn promise to clean and dress the inflicted wounds of the penitents to mitigate the risk of infections, here at the back of Parish Church of San Juan Nepomuceno, Malibay, Pasay, 3 April, 2026.

-Medical Volunteers prepares by boiling large quantities of guava leaves, “pitong tiklis” put them in a large vat, say a prayer then carry them near the “Pabasa’s” Altar of Repose and Contrition.
-They arrive at the Emergency Tent at 6:00am and stays until 12:30 noon, which she added is not usually the case.
+Medical Volunteers boil large quantities of guava leaves, “pitong tiklis” place them in a large vat, say a prayer before carrying them near the “Pabasa’s” Altar of Repose and Contrition.
+They arrive at the Emergency Tent at 6:00 in the morning and stays until 12:30 noon which, Rhiya says, is not usually the case.

 A two-person team of medical volunteer steadily pours a concoction of bayabas or boiled guava leaves and treats a penitent while the others cue for the same treatment before approaching the Altar of Repose and Contrition, here in Malibay Pasay, Good Friday, 3 April 2026.